aubreythompson/eigillespie/README.md

 - rips: ratio of interconnection within SOM:within PV
 - rrps: ratio of reciprocal connections between i pops from PV:from SOM

-There are a couple other ratios which I allow to be varied but probably make the most sense as 1:
+There is one other ratio which I allow to be varied but probably makes the most sense as 1:

 - rps0=ratio of input layer to SOM:to PV
-- rpsp=ratio of PV input to SOM:to PV

 #The code
 Adapted from Ashok Litwin-Kumar’s cluster model (Nature Neuro 2012) code.